Types Of Toilets – 25 Types of Toilets

 4. Tankless Toilets

 Tankless toilets are toilets without water tanks.
-These toilets are supplied with water at a very high pressure hence negating the need for a tank.
+These toilets are supplied with water at a very high pressure, negating the need for a tank.

-Most homes are supplied with water that does not have the sufficient pressure to flush a toilet.
-Tankless toilets therefore have a small pump that that helps them to pump the water to the required pressure.
+Most homes are supplied with water that does not have sufficient pressure to flush a toilet.
+Therefore, tankless toilets have a small pump that helps them pump the water to the required pressure.

-Most tankless toilets are found in public bathrooms but modern tankless toilets are becoming more popular in private homes.
-They are stylish, beautiful and saves on space.
+Most tankless toilets are found in public bathrooms, but modern tankless toilets are becoming more popular in private homes.
+They are stylish, beautiful, and save on space.

 Unlike other flush toilets, tankless toilets are ever ready for use.
-You do not have to wait for the tank to refill before the next person can use.
+You do not have to wait for the tank to refill before the next person can use it.
 This is what makes them very ideal for public bathrooms where they can serve a large number of people.

-The one thing that works against tankless toilets and especially for private homes is that they are dependent on electricity.
-If you live in an area prone to power outages you might not fully enjoy the full benefits of tankless toilets.
-They are also have a loud flush which might be uncomfortable for some people.
+The one thing that works against tankless toilets and especially for private homes, is that they are dependent on electricity.
+If you live in an area prone to power outages, you might not fully enjoy the full benefits of tankless toilets.
+They also have a loud flush which might be uncomfortable for some people.

 5. Upflush toilets

-Upflush toilets which are also known as macerating toilets are toilets with a unit behind the tank (macerator) which has blades that breaks down the waste into a slurry that is thereafter pumped to the sewer lines or septic tank.
+Upflush toilets, also known as macerating toilets, are toilets with a unit behind the tank (macerator) with blades that break down the waste into a slurry that is thereafter pumped to the sewer lines or septic tank.

-Unlike other flush toilets, upflush toilets do not need through-the-floor drainpipes to remove waste.
-Their waste is removed through the back of the toilet and through the bathroom wall.
+Unlike flush toilets, upflush toilets do not need through-the-floor drainpipes to remove waste.
+Their waste is removed through the back of the toilet and the bathroom wall.

 These toilets are the best to install in the basement or in any house that’s a bit far from the sewer line.
 They are expensive to buy but easy and cheaper to install and maintain.

 Saniflo upflush toilets are among the best macerating toilets.
-They have a have a powerful flush and compact such that they can fit in a small bathroom.
+They have a powerful flush, are compact, and fit in a small bathroom.

-The waste after being converted into a slurry is pumped by a small pump.
-An upflush toilet will therefore need access to electricity in order to function.
+A small pump pumps the waste after being converted into a slurry.
+An upflush toilet will therefore need access to electricity to function.

 Check out some of the best upflush toilets in this post.